tamari92/kf2-tournament/rules.md

 Should a member of a team be caught cheating, the cheater at minimum shall be immediately removed from the tournament and banned from all future events as well as from Tamari’s KF2 servers entirely.

 ### 9.4 - Permitted Game Modifications
-Participants have a duty to conform to the generally accepted standards of fair play.
-Deviation from those standards is cheating, and threatens the legitimacy of the competition as a whole.
-Therefore, everyone shall be held to a strict standard of competitive integrity.

 #### 9.4.1 - Crosshairs
 Use of a **crosshair** of any sort is permitted in this tournament.